svaarala/duktape/dist-files/README.rst

   $ ./duk mandel.js
   [...]

-There are further examples in the ``examples/`` directory.
+This distributable contains:

+* ``src/``: main Duktape library in a "single file" format (duktape.c and duktape.h)

+* ``src-separate/``: main Duktape library in multiple files format.

+* ``examples/``: further examples for using Duktape.
 Although Duktape itself is widely portable, some of the examples are Linux only.
   For instance the ``eventloop`` example illustrates how ``setTimeout()`` and other standard timer functions could be implemented on Unix/Linux.

-The ``extras/`` directory provides utilities and modules which don't comfortably fit into the main Duktape library because of footprint or portability concerns.
+* ``extras/``: utilities and modules which don't comfortably fit into the main Duktape library because of footprint or portability concerns.
   Extras are maintained and bug fixed code, but don't have the same version guarantees as the main Duktape library.

-The ``polyfills/`` directory provides a few replacement suggestions for non-standard Javascript functions provided by other implementations.
+* ``polyfills/``: a few replacement suggestions for non-standard Javascript functions provided by other implementations.

+* ``licenses/``: licensing information.

 This distributable contains Duktape version @DUK_VERSION_FORMATTED@, created from git commit @GIT_COMMIT@ (@GIT_DESCRIBE@).